lex-node/governance/constitution/constitution.md

     8. has the first member of the foundation resigned so that it is in fact ownerless?

-    9. has the foundation board passed the resolutionn called for by 1.6(a) of the foundation articles (" a resolution of the board determining that the DAO is operaional and is able to pass DAo resolutions"?)
+    9. has the foundation board passed the resolution called for by 1.6(a) of the foundation articles (" a resolution of the board determining that the DAO is operational and is able to pass DAO resolutions"?)

 ]